-Before actually writing this post I thought it was a strange topic to be talking about.
-From what I understood, as long as you paid the hefty fees that came with bringing your pets to Germany, you were good to go.
+There is a lot of information and work that comes with bringing your pets to Germany from abroad.
+From what I originally understood, was as long as you paid the hefty fees that came with bringing your pets to Germany, you were good to go.
 Boy, was I wrong.

 There are various rules and regulations to bringing your pets (dogs, cats and ferrets) across the border and in airplanes.
 There are even more rules and regulations to bringing your pets to Germany.